linux-chenxing/linux-chenxing.org/ip/index.md

 The boot rom seems to use the first word to track something.
 The values from 0xc0 to 0xff are constantly changing.

+The vendor kernel writes the location of the kernel log buffer into there.
+Presumably so that the log can be read out in the case of a crash?

+After writing 0xffff to every word and resetting to see what values get changed before u-boot:

 ```
 => md.w 0x1f200800 0x80
 1f200800: a002 0000 ffff 0000 ffff 0000 ffff 0000    ................